Got to Believe season 2

-Got to Believe started its second season storyline half-way of its 108th episode that was aired in the Philippines on January 22, 2014 with the title, "The New Chapter".
+second and final season of Got to Believe was aired in the Philippines on January 22, 2014 with the title, "The New Chapter".
 Same with season 1, each episode titles that appear at the intertitle were being used as official hashtags for the micro-blogging site Twitter.

 Season 2 had some of its scenes filmed in Singapore and this was also weaved into the narrative of the series.
 Chichay, Joaquin, Alex and Juliana were seen around the country's famous places such as Merlion Park, The Helix Bridge, Marina Barrage, Gardens by the Bay, Haji Lane and Singapore Botanic Gardens.

 Being the final season, the television series concluded on March 7, 2014 with the title "Best Ending Ever".